TarzCorp254/lending-platform/README.md

 This project is licensed under the MIT License.
 ```

-This `README.md` file provides a comprehensive overview of the module, its structures, functions, and usage instructions.
+This `README.md` file provides a comprehensive overview of the module, its structures, functions, and usage instructions.# lending-platform